 Necessary medical prevention measures include self-isolation and following best hygiene practices.

-A natural prevention intervention is to focus the five pillars of immune health, including diet, exercise, stress management, sleep and social connection.
-The more information on the five pillars check out my previous article.
+A natural prevention intervention focuses on the five pillars of immune health: diet, exercise, stress management, sleep and social connection.
+The more information on the five pillars, check out my previous article.

 What Supplements May Be Helpful?